sourcebots/docs/content/simulator/programming/_index.md

 ## Other robots

-There is another robot in the arena, in its starting zone is zone 1.
+There is another robot in the arena; its starting zone is zone 1.
 By default, this robot will not move.

 To control the zone 1 robot, you will need to provide its code: